pyeventsourcing/eventsourcing/docs/topics/process.rst

 from an upstream API using a remote notification log object (as discussed in a previous section).

-In this example, the process applications use the same MySQL database.
-However, even though all the process applications use the same database, the aggregates are segregated in their process application, so each application can only access its own aggregates from its repository.
-The state of a process application is only available to others applications by propagating events in notification logs.
-The example works just as well with PostgreSQL.
+In this example, the process applications use a MySQL database, but it works just as well with PostgreSQL.

 .. code:: python